dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ![Creating a GitHub repository](https://cdn.auth0.com/blog/serverless-angular/create-github-repo.png)

 Now we have to add this repository as a remote to our application.
-When we created our project with Angular CLI, it already came with [Git](https://git-scm.com/), so we just have to add this remote, commit all our changes and push to its master:
+When we created our project with Angular CLI, it already came with [Git](https://git-scm.com/).
+We just have to add this remote, commit all our changes and push to its master:

 ```bash
 # adds new repo as a remote